-UEC is not aware of significant environmental liabilities on the property.
+The authors are not aware of significant environmental liabilities on the property.
 However, it is important to note that 195 acres in the northern part of the project area were classified as "disturbed" by the Bureau of Land Management.
 The disturbed area is a result of minor production via dozer cuts from surface mining done in the 1950s.
+No specific social or community related requirements, negotiations, and/or agreements are known to exist with local communities and/or agencies other than those discussed herein.